 While at it let’s also include when it’s too much and too little time to spend on it.

 They are categorized based on the learners’ native language which is English.
-Despite being the universal language, not all human being speaks it.
+Despite being the universal language, not all human beings speak it.
 I’ve seen a few native English learners write in forums saying that easy languages aren’t easy after all.

-Spending too much might cause you to burn out.
-Spending too less might slow down your progress.
+Spending too much may cause you to burn out.
+Spending too little may slow down your progress.
 A minimum of 15-30 minutes a day is good to test the water.

 If this isn’t your first time, you can allocate the time you know you can handle since you’ve experienced it before.
 People say the more languages you learn the easier it gets.
 So, the time spent probably won’t be as lengthy.